-MPHPL is pleased to announce that library card holders can use the AtoZ World Food digital online database free of charge inside or outside the library.
+MPHPL library card holders can use the AtoZ World Food digital online database free of charge inside or outside the library.
 This culturally rich library resource contains more than 7,000 recipes from 174 countries, along with thousands of ingredients, food culture and reference articles – making it the largest food database of its kind!

 Anyone can access AtoZ World Food using the library’s computers or outside of the library from anywhere in the world while using the MPHPL AtoZ World Food portal.
 All you need to use the database outside of the library is your active MPHPL library card.
 The database also enables users to forward recipes to friends by email.

 AtoZ World Food was designed for culinary institutes, students, world travelers, cooking clubs, adventurous eaters and anyone who wants to learn about world cuisine without purchasing individual country cookbooks.
 Plus, the AtoZ World Food database supports non-English speakers with content available in 103 languages.

 Offering AtoZ World Food is an example of the Mishawaka-Penn-Harris Public Library’s learning for a lifetime mission to provide diverse content for our MPHPL patrons.